hallvardnmbu/ecosystem/docs/future.rst

 Future ideas
 ============

-The BioSim-package is a reasonably fresh project, and there are many features that are "missing".
-The following list is comprised of a few of these features, that are planned to be implemented in the future.
-Bear in mind that this project is a part of the INF200-course at NMBU, and that there is a probability of discontinuation due to the uncertain future of the authors.
-Feel free, however, to contact the authors if you wish to take over the project.
-So, if time was not of the essence, the following features would be implemented:
+The BioSim-package started out as a part of the INF200-course at NMBU.
+After the course was done, the opportunity to continue working on the GUI for the ECOL100-course was given.
+This is a list of the features not yet implemented, but that would be nice to have in the future.

 Animals
 -------